xet7/beryldb/README.md

 This README is a brief introduction to Beryl.
 For extended information, you can visit our documentation site at [docs.beryl.dev](https://docs.beryl.dev/).

+If you like this project and supports its development, a star would be appreciated ⭐

 ## Get involved

 Join our community 👋 We invite people from different backgrounds 🌈👨❤️ :raising_hand::older_man: